CatalaLang/catala-language-server/README.md

 Once this is done, you may start (or reload) the extension and use the format document command: `Ctrl-p` and type 'Format Document'.

-### Testing

-1. Open VSCode at the repository's root (e.g., in a terminal `$ code .`)
-2. Go to "Run and Debug" in the VSCode sidebar (invoked by command "View: Show Run and Debug")
-3. Choose "Launch Client" and click on the play button
-4. A new VSCode window should open with the extension running
-   - you can press CTRL+R to reload the extension window to apply changes

 ### Using the Custom Test Case Editor